salvacarrion/autonmt/docs/index.md

 ![AutoNMT](images/logos/logo3.png)

-**Automate the boring half of seq2seq research.**
+**A framework to streamline the research of neural machine translation models.**

 </div>

-AutoNMT is a research framework that automates the repetitive machinery around neural machine translation experiments — dataset variant generation, tokenization, training, translation, scoring, logging, plotting, and file management — so you can spend your time on the part that matters: the model.
+AutoNMT is a research framework that automates the repetitive machinery around neural machine translation experiments - dataset variant generation, tokenization, training, translation, scoring, logging, plotting, and file management - so you can spend your time on the part that matters: the model.

 You **declare a grid** of datasets × language pairs × training sizes × subword models × vocabulary sizes.
 AutoNMT unrolls the cross-product, runs every cell, persists every intermediate artifact on disk, and hands you back a single comparable report.

-The *same* script can train AutoNMT's own PyTorch Lightning models, fine-tune (or just evaluate) a HuggingFace seq2seq checkpoint, or shell out to Fairseq — you switch backends by changing one class.
+The _same_ script can train AutoNMT's own PyTorch Lightning models, fine-tune (or just evaluate) a HuggingFace seq2seq checkpoint, or shell out to Fairseq - you switch backends by changing one class.

 ---